m1ch43lw4ng/kiwi-maintenance/README.md

 * Bootstrap

 ## Usage
-### Config
+### Running Locally
-To use this, create a config.js file with the contents and correct credentials
+To use this app for a table, create a .env file with the contents and correct credentials for that table.
 1. In terminal: `touch .env`
 2. Open .env (if using Sublime, run `open -a Sublime\ Text.app .env`)
 2. In the .env file, copy-paste the following text and fill in the variables: